openlayers/workshop/_sources/layers/vector.txt

 Vector Layers
 =============
 Vector Layers are represented by ``ol.layer.Vector`` and handle the client-side display of vector data.
-Currently OpenLayers 3 only supports vector rendering in the Canvas renderer.
+Currently OpenLayers 3 supports full vector rendering in the Canvas renderer, but only point geometries in the WebGL renderer.

 Rendering Features Client-Side